-- TRxPs and Cells: - Up to 2 NR transmission reception points TRxPs are emulated. - For non-standalone (NSA) NR devices, the test setup shall emulate in addition 1 LTE cell.
+- The following permitted test setups are considered for OTA RRM testing: - DFF test setup as described in Clause 5. - Simplified DFF test setup as described in Clause 5. - IFF test setup as described in Clause 5. - TRxPs and Cells: - Up to 2 NR transmission reception points TRxPs are emulated. - Support of interworking scenarios - For test scenarios involving both, LTE and NR FR2 carriers, the test setup shall be capable to provide LTE link to the DUT.
 The emulated LTE cell provides a stable LTE signal without precise propagation modelling or path loss control between it and the DUT.
-No performance verification for LTE carriers is supported.

-- For setups which require NR CA mode with FR1 and FR2 inter-band NR CA, test setup shall be capable to provide NR FR1 link to the DUT.
+No performance verification for and relative to LTE carriers is supported. - For test scenarios involving both, NR FR1 and NR FR2 carriers, the test setup shall be capable to provide NR FR1 link to the DUT.
 The NR FR1 link has a stable and noise-free signal without precise path loss or polarization control.
-No performance verification for NR FR1 carriers is supported. - Antennas, polarization, simultaneously active AoAs: - N dual-polarized antennas transmitting the signals from the emulated gNB sources to the DUT. - The antennas transmit into the test zone in such a way that signal polarization does not prevent the DUT receiving a consistent, predictable power level. - N ≥ NMAX\AoAs, where NMAX\AoAs is the maximum number of simultaneously active (emulating signal) angles of arrival AoAs. - For the scope of Rel-15 testing $N{MAX\AoAs} = 2$ . - For UE RRM baseline measurement setup based on DFF, the supported NMAX\AoAs = 2. - For UE RRM baseline measurement setup based on simplified DFF, the supported $N{MAX\AoAs} = 1$ - For UE RRM baseline measurement setup based on IFF, the supported $N{MAX\AoAs} = 1$ .

-- Angular Relationship:

-- A positioning system such that an angular relationship with two axes of freedom is provided between the DUT and the test system antennas (or the setup should provide equivalent functionality). - For $N{MAX\AoAs} = 2$ the setup shall enable following relative angular relationships between the $N{MAX\AoAs}$ simultaneously active AoAs: 30°, 60°, 90°, 120° and 150°. - For single active probe scenarios, in case that step change of AoA is required, the setup shall enable following relative angular change between initial and target AoA: 30°, 60°, 90°, 120° and 150°. - Wanted and noise (AWGN) signals can be transmitted from one or both active probes.
+No performance verification for and relative to NR FR1 carriers is supported. - Antennas, polarization, simultaneously active AoAs: - N dual-polarized antennas transmitting the signals from the emulated gNB sources to the DUT. - The antennas transmit into the test zone in such a way that signal polarization does not prevent the DUT receiving a consistent, predictable power level. - N ≥ NMAX\AoAs, where NMAX\AoAs is the maximum number of simultaneously active (emulating signal) angles of arrival AoAs. - For the scope of Rel-15 testing $N{MAX\AoAs} = 2$ . - For UE RRM baseline measurement setup based on DFF, the supported NMAX\AoAs = 2. - For UE RRM baseline measurement setup based on simplified DFF, the supported NMAX\AoAs = 1. - For UE RRM baseline measurement setup based on IFF, the supported $N{MAX\AoAs} = 1$ . - Angular Relationship: - A positioning system such that an angular relationship with two axes of freedom is provided between the DUT and the test system antennas (or the setup should provide equivalent functionality). - For NMAX\AoAs = 2 the setup shall enable following relative angular relationships between the NMAX\AoAs simultaneously active AoAs: 30°, 60°, 90°, 120° and 150°. - For single active probe scenarios, in case that step change of AoA is required, the setup shall enable following relative angular change between initial and target AoA: 30°, 60°, 90°, 120° and 150°. - Wanted and noise (AWGN) signals can be transmitted from one or both active probes.
 Test description will define the exact signal/noise/SNR/SINR level per TRxP at the reference point. - Multiple DL transmission antenna ports: - In case of multiple DL transmission antenna ports are required for RRM testing, the different antenna ports are mapped to different polarizations.